hailee steinfeld’s guide to female solidarity | read | i-D

 When it comes to friends, it's quality over quantity...

-"I definitely went through a stage in my life where I felt like I didn't have any friends, but I've realized that — and my parents have pointed this out to me a number of times — if you can count the number of friends you have on one hand, you're lucky."
+"I definitely went through a stage in my life where I felt like I didn't have any friends, but I've realised that -- and my parents have pointed this out to me a number of times -- if you can count the number of friends you have on one hand, you're lucky."

 Keep your childhood friends close...